-Having worked on Capitol Hill with the powerful Oversight & Government Reform Committee, he was tasked with staffing high-profile hearings ranging from matters of domestic policy to national security, while also assisting the Chairman and his Staff.
-He has also worked for Financial Advisor teams at Morgan Stanley Smith Barney, and is the former Field Investigator and Executive Assistant at Patriot Consulting Group, Inc., a government consulting group in his native New Jersey.
+Having worked on Capitol Hill with the powerful Oversight & Government Reform Committee, Mr. De Robbio was tasked with staffing high-profile hearings, from matters of domestic policy to national security, while also assisting the Chairman and his Staff.
+He has also worked for Financial Advisor teams at Morgan Stanley Smith Barney, and he is the former Field Investigator and Executive Assistant at Patriot Consulting Group, Inc., a government consulting group in his native New Jersey.

 Mr. De Robbio attended Brookdale Community College in Lincroft, New Jersey.
 He currently attends...